ScottLogic/blog/_posts/2025-07-11-agile-powered-empowerment.markdown

 + Fixed time-boxed project phases in Dynamic Systems Development Method (DSDM).
 + Early architecture design in Agile Rational Unified Process (Agile RUP).

 While simultaneously internalising their respective pros and cons.
-With a deep understanding we can be creative in actioning incremental changes towards a bespoke agile approach, focusing on realising better outcomes for individual, teams, and ultimately organisations.
+With a deep understanding we can be creative in making incremental changes towards a bespoke agile approach, focusing on realising better outcomes for individual, teams, and ultimately organisations.
 To use a music related analogy, the goal is to create a playlist of the best songs rather than remaining committed to any individual album.

 A gentler first step for teams new to bespoke agile is to identify issues, and then trial the relevant core practises as possible solutions e.g.